 Courses are taught only once a year.
 Students are expected to take the program coursework as set out above.
 If a student is unable to take the program as designed or diverts from this program plan, they will not be able to complete the program in two years and may not receive all of the supports for CalAPA as designed.

-As of Fall 2019, students beginning the Ed.
-Admin. program are advised to plan their courses according the the pathways posted below:
+Students that began their program on or before Fall 2018 are advised to plan their courses according the the pathways posted below:

 The California Commission on Teacher Credentialing (CTC) has developed the California Administrator Performance Assessment (CalAPA) to measure students’ mastery of selected California Administrator Performance Expectations (CAPE).
 The exam is made up of three cycles, each cycle focusing on a different skill set required for successful school leadership.
 The cycles are as follows: